Crafting the Localverse: Pepsi Meal Cans

 Copywriter: Nhi

-Social Team: Oanh, Minh Quang, Hong Linh
+Social Team: Oanh, Minh Quan, Hong Linh

 Agency: Ki Saigon